4.5: Tools of Cognitive Neuroscience – Brain imaging, PET and MRI

 Magnetic Resonance Imaging

 Diffusion Tensor Imaging (DTI) is a variant of structural Magnetic Resonance Imaging that focuses on myelinated axon pathways in the brain.
 DTI imaging is highly sensitive to the movement of water molecules in the brain.
 Because water moves differently along myelinated axons in the brain, DTI can map out the large white matter tracts, that, like superhighways, connect distant brain regions (e.g., the corpus callosum, a white matter fiber tract that connects right and left cerebral hemispheres, or the arcuate fasciculus, a bundle of axons that connects Broca’s area and Wernicke’s area, see Figure 10).
-DTI can be used to look at white matter integrity in diseases such as Multiple Sclerosis or the brain plasticity after learning a new skill like juggling.
+DTI can be used to examine white matter integrity in diseases such as Multiple Sclerosis or to observe brain plasticity after learning a new skill like juggling.

 Functional MRI (fMRI) uses the same MR scanners, but instead of capturing a high-resolution snapshot of brain structure, it measures brain “function” or activation while a subject performs some task.
 As a brain region becomes more active, it uses oxygen and causes an inflow of oxygenated blood to that region over the following few seconds. fMRI measures the change in the concentration of oxygenated hemoglobin, which is known as the blood-oxygen-level-dependent (BOLD) signal.
 From the BOLD signal, researchers infer neuronal activation in that brain region (note that fMRI does not directly measure the neuronal activity).
 Because cerebral blood flow is coupled with neural activation, researchers can map brain activation while people in the scanner perform tasks like reading, speaking, viewing images of faces or places, recalling memories, etc. In this way, fMRI provides evidence of localization of function and which areas are active during specific tasks. fMRI has high spatial resolution and the activation maps in a typical fMRI study consist of cubic voxels that are a few mm on each side.
-However, the temporal resolution of fMRI is quite poor and it typically takes a snapshot of brain activation averaged over a 2 or 3 second window.
+However, the temporal resolution of fMRI is quite poor and it typically takes a snapshot of brain activation averaged over a 2- or 3-second window.

 In addition to measuring BOLD responses while subjects perform some task, fMRI can measure subjects’ brain activation over many minutes while they perform no task (so-called “resting state scans” wherein they might lay in the brain scanner for 10 minutes while instructed “don’t do anything in particular”).
 Such recordings have shown surprisingly correlated spontaneous fluctuations of brain regions that can be far apart from each other in the brain.
 Regions with highly correlated activation work together in the same large-scale distributed network.
 The brain has several large-scale networks including sensorimotor, attention, control, default mode, and limbic networks.